Dean’s Advisory Board

 Mr. Lamstein and his spouse, Sarah Lamstein, reside in Newton Center, Massachusetts.
 They have three children.

-Elizabeth (Liz) Olek, DO is senior medical director at Puma Biotechnology Inc., a pharmaceutical company located in South San Francisco, California.
+Elizabeth (Liz) Olek, DO previously was the senior medical director at Puma Biotechnology Inc., a pharmaceutical company located in South San Francisco, California.

 Dr. Olek served as the senior vice president of clinical development and chief medical officer of Achillion Pharmaceuticals, Inc. where she joined from Novartis Pharmaceuticals Corporation having served as global brand medical … director and principal medical science expert in the Infectious Disease, Transplant and Immunology Group.
 Prior to joining Novartis Pharmaceuticals in 2004, she was director of clinical research at InterMune Inc. from 2002-2004, and director of clinical research at Genetics Institute/Wyeth Research from 1998-2002.
 In her roles, Dr. Olek was responsible for clinical research and advancement of various infectious disease drug candidates.